aaaaaa123456789/libplum/docs/functions.md

 Images that use full 256-color palettes, as well as images that don't use [indexed-color mode][indexed] at all, don't need any validation, since all pixel values are valid for those images.
-This function handles those images quickly and returns `NULL` for them, ensuring that it can be called for any image.
+This function handles those images quickly and returns a null pointer for them, ensuring that it can be called for any image.

 **Arguments:**